 The Dependent Care Assistance Program allows employees to take a deduction from pay for eligible dependent care expenses before taxes are calculated.
 Learn more here.

-Beginning on the first day of open enrollment, Western employees can use the PEBB's online portal, E-Coverage, to change insurance plans or providers.
+Beginning on the first day of open enrollment, Western employees can use the PEBB's online portal, My Account, to change insurance plans or providers.
 E-Coverage has several advantages:

 - You can access plan enrollment information at any time.

 - The system provides instant confirmation when you make changes to your coverage.

 - You may print your forms to keep documentation for your records.